allenlin90/programmingLearning/csGeneral/masterTheCodingInterviewDataStructureAndAlgorithms/README.md

 2. `push` add an item at the end of the array
 3. `pop` remove the last item of the array
 4. `unshift` add an item as the first item to an array
-5. `splice` add or remove an item at an abritrary position of an array
+5. `splice` add or remove an item at an arbitrary position of an array
   ```js
   const strings = ['a', 'b', 'c', 'd'];
   // 4*4 = 16 bytes of storage